wathmihasara/ASS_4_GRP-10/README.md

 ```
 This code calculates and stores both the mean and median lengths of coding sequences for E. coli and Deinococcus radiodurans, providing measures that summarize the distribution of sequence lengths for each organism.

-# Summary of mean and medien
+# Summary of mean and median
 ```{r}
 summary_length_table <- data.frame(
   Organism = c("E. coli", "Deinococcus radiodurans"),